Adolis García Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the first-best in the league.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff leads the league.

-- The Blue Jays have a 3.91 team ERA that ranks ninth across all MLB pitching staffs.
+- The Blue Jays' 3.92 team ERA ranks ninth across all MLB pitching staffs.

-- The Blue Jays surrender the third-most home runs in baseball (97 total, 1.4 per game).
+- Blue Jays pitchers combine to surrender the second-most home runs in baseball (100 total, 1.4 per game).

-- The righty last pitched on Saturday against the Texas Rangers, when he went six innings, allowing one earned run while giving up four hits.
+- The right-hander's last time out was on Tuesday against the Baltimore Orioles, when he tossed three innings, surrendering eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.